MicrosoftDocs/memdocs/memdocs/intune/user-help/intune-company-portal-preferences-macos.md

 ## Advanced logging

-Select the checkbox next to **Turn on advanced logging** to turn on detailed logging for troubleshooting.
-Company Portal logs certificate usage details when advanced logging is turned on.
+Select the checkbox next to **Turn on advanced logging** to turn on verbose logging, which is used for troubleshooting, for Company Portal and MSAL.
+Company Portal logs certificate usage and network responses when advanced logging is turned on.
 Advanced logging is turned off by default.
 Keep this setting turned off unless otherwise instructed by your organization's IT administrator.

 ## Next steps